jlhonora/mspgcc-install/README.md

     $ make WITHOUTH_READLINE=1
     $ sudo make install

+USB permissions should be added to the FET interface of the Launchpad ([source](https://github.com/sergiocampama/Launchpad#mspdebug-usb-permissions)).
+As root, creat the file `/etc/udev/rules.d/71-persistent-msp430.rules` and add `AATR{idVendor}=="0451", ATTRS{idProduct}=="f432", MODE="0660", GROUP="plugdev"` .
+Then run

+    sudo addgroup YOUR_USERNAME plugdev
+    sudo restart udev

 If everything goes well, you can install the compiled program:

     $ sudo mspdebug rf2500 "prog a.out"